homebrew-ec-foss/homebrew-internethome/src/posts/DataStructures.md

 A list can be implemented by two ways:
 1. **Array**: the storage is sequential in the memory.
 2. **Linked list**: the storage in memory can be random, this can be achieved by linking the current to next with a pointer(this leads to additional memory requirement).
-> Linked list are of various types like singly linked list, doubly linked list, circular singly linked list, etc, which are not going to be discussed in detail in this post.
+> Linked list are of various types like singly linked list, doubly linked list, circular singly linked list, etc, **which are not going to be discussed in detail in this post**.

 Time complexity of every structure depends on the implementation of the structure.
 #### Time complexity of lists: